AnaRonchel/TFM/README.md

 ## ChIP-Seq analysis

-Data directoy with fastq files, mm10 genome indexed,
+This directory contains the scripts used to do the binding sites study explained in the section 4.2 of the master thesis.
+The Data directoy must contain fastq files from ChIP-Seq experiment, mm10 genome indexed, The
+Scripts in this directory:

-**Basic_ChIPSeq_analysis.sh** processes the reads from ChIP-Seq experiment and obtained the peak files.
-It does the quality assesment with Fastqc, the read mappingg with bowtie2 and the peak-calling with macs2.
+**Basic_ChIPSeq_analysis.sh** processes the reads files from ChIP-Seq experiment and obtains the peak files.
+It does the quality assesment with fastqc, the read mapping with bowtie2, uses samtools to convert bam to sam, sort and filters the reads with sambamba and makes the peak-calling with macs2.

 ![](Scheme1.png)